-

 Eugenia “Jeanne/Jean” (Byrd) Dawkins

 c.
-1926-1978 Owned the Key Club, one of Newark’s most famous jazz clubs, with her husband.
+1926-1978 Eugenia Dawkins owned the Key Club, one of Newark’s most famous jazz clubs, with her husband.
 She ran the club after her husband died In 1976 she was named Newark’s Woman of the Year and received a Key to the City.
 In 1977, she organized the “Newark Salutes Jazz” festival.
-She was a member of…
+Eugenia was a…

 -